It’s interesting to see how much information in social media today is deemed as "wow factor" and "new wisdom"

 The goal of getting good grades ultimately meant I could make more money.
 But something is missing here.
 If getting good grades was the answer, then why did Inc magazine determine that more than 85% of people are unhappy in their current jobs and roles in business.
 (This was over the course of a 15 year study I might add…)

-How is that the case when we’ve all had access to what is considered one of the better education systems on our planet?
+at the case when we’ve all had access to what is considered one of the better education systems on our planet?

 I would argue that the word “vision” is not being taught today.
 Yet in both life and business, this is one of the most important words you can add to your vocabulary.